aws-neuron/aws-neuron-sdk/neuron-customops/programming-guide/custom-c++-operators-devguide.rst

 The kernel function is the main computational code for the operator.
 We support a subset of the input types usable by regular PyTorch Custom Operators: ``torch::Tensor``, ``torch::Scalar``, ``double``, and ``int64_t``.
 However we do not support ``std::vector`` or ``std::tuple`` of these types at this time.
 Note that similar to regular PyTorch Custom Operators, only ``double`` and not ``float``, and only ``int64_t`` and not other integral types such as ``int``, ``short`` or ``long`` are supported.
 The return value must be a ``torch::Tensor``.

 .. warning::
-   Tensors passed into and returned from CustomOp functions can have up to 8 dimensions, and the maximum size of each dimension is 65535.
+   Tensors passed into and returned from CustomOp functions can either have up to 8 dimensions where the maximum size of each dimension is 65535, or up to 4 dimensions where the maximum size of each dimension is 4294967295.

 The body of the kernel function may exercise C/C++ libraries, ``torch::Tensor`` classes, and select aTen operators, as is customary for Torch programming.
 For high performance, feature offerings provide faster memory access, via new Tensor Accessor classes and stack management compiler flags.
 Additionally, higher performance can be obtained by parallelizing execution of the kernel over multiple GPSIMD cores.
 See the :ref:`custom-ops-api-ref-guide` for more details.